mostafa-aboelnaga/Asteroids/README.md

 # **Asteroids**
- A simple 2D game, writteng in Python and OpenGL
+ A simple 2D game, written in Python and OpenGL.

 Here's a trailer I made for the game, just to hype things up 😤🔥